Dinglet/embedded-os/lab6/README.md

 To compile the application `race` with the semaphore feature, run `make CFLAGS="-DUSE_SEM" race`.
 Otherwise, the command `make race` compiles with the macro `USE_SEM` undefined.

 Before running `race`, run `echo 0 > counter.txt` to initialize a file.

+### Mutex

+In the mutex example application `mutex`, multiple threads are about to enter a critical section.
+A mutex shared with those threads protects the critical section.